 will cause an error.

-Dicts
+Dicts (or Dictionaries)

 These are collections of data that can be accessed by a reference ‘key’.
-So each item is composed of 2 parts – a key and the actual data.
+So, each item is composed of 2 parts – a key and the actual data.
 They are created in a similar way to lists but using {}.
 So, let’s set up a dict that contains the atomic number of some elements.
 The key will be the element symbol and the data will be the atomic number, and these will be entered in pairs: